mfuhrmeister/nodejs-embedded-mongodb-standalone/README.md

 ## Features (current)

 #### Distributer
-Downloads and extracts mongodb for a given version and download directory, or uses defaults.
+Downloads and extracts mongodb for a given version and download directory.
+The version is mandatory, the download directory may default to the OS temporary directory.

 ###### Usage:
 ```javascript